Mygod/VPNHotspot/README.md

 system Wi-Fi direct settings.
 Password is hardcoded to a random 8 char string.
 Changing anything else requires replacing driver `wpa_supplicant` which we are not considering implementing.

-### Connect a 2.4GHz-only device to a 5GHz repeater?

-You'll have to use WPS for now to make the repeater switch to 2.4GHz.

 ### [IPv6 tethering?](https://github.com/Mygod/VPNHotspot/issues/6)

 ### Missing `android.permission.MANAGE_USB` permission?